Cart 0

 Precalculus

-Part of this course offers in-depth analyses of quadratic, polynomial, rational, exponential, and logarithmic functions.
+The start of Precalculus offers in-depth analyses of quadratic, polynomial, rational, exponential and logarithmic functions.
 A significant portion of the academic year then explores trigonometric functions, including graphical, analytical, and triangle-based representations.
-Sequences, series, combinatorial mathematics, and probability are among additional concepts studied.
+Sequences, series, matrices, combinatorial mathematics and probability are among additional concepts studied.
 Extensive applications to real-world phenomena are covered within each topic of study.
-Graphing calculators (TI-84 Plus) are required for this course.
-Text: Sullivan, Precalculus: Enhanced with Graphing Utilities, 8th Edition
+Graphing calculators (TI-84 Plus) and Desmos are used frequently as learning tools to supplement analyses of various concepts.

 Accelerated Precalculus

-This course involves a rigorous study of trigonometric functions (both graphical and analytical), polar and parametrically-defined functions, vectors, conic sections, exponential and logarithmic functions, sequences, series, limits (including the limit definition of the derivative), combinatorial mathematics, and probability.
+Accelerated Precalculus involves a rigorous study of trigonometric functions (both graphical and analytical), polar and parametrically-defined functions, vectors, conic sections, exponential and logarithmic functions, sequences, series, limits (including the limit definition of the derivative), combinatorial mathematics and probability.
 Extensive applications to real-world phenomena are covered within each topic of study.
-Graphing calculators (TI-84 Plus) are required for this course.
-Text: Sullivan, Precalculus: Enhanced with Graphing Utilities, 8th Edition
+Graphing calculators (TI-84 Plus) and Desmos are used frequently as learning tools to supplement analyses of various concepts.

 Grade 12